Wanám: Funeral rites

 When death approaches, a Wanám distributed his possessions among his heirs.
-After he had breathed his last, his past deeds were celebrated in a chant.
+After he had died, his past deeds were celebrated in a chant.
 He was then wrapped in his hammock and buried outside the house in a circular grave surrounded by a high fence.

 Shamanism

 When effecting a cure, the Wanám shaman reached a state of trance by smoking a great many cigarettes containing fine powder made of an unidentified substance, and resin fragments.
 Most of the treatment consisted of blowing smoke on the patient.

 War and conflicts

 When visiting Wanám in 1914 Nordesnkiöld tells about conflicts with other tribes and groups, especially with fights with the Cabiji that probably was another Wanám group.
 This conflict resulted in 10 dead Cabiji.
 Also Creném who lived in the upper San Miguel were said to be enemies.